Modjor/Transblocker/README.md

 ============

 Purposes of Transblocker are:
-- Making sure ALL your torrent traffic is going thought your VPN connection
+- Making sure your torrent traffic is ONLY going thought your VPN connection
 - Firewall is always enabled on your VPN interface (By default, Synology doesn NOT enable firewall on the VPN client which is quite a huge risk when using it to connect to public VPN)
 - VPN connection is always up and stays this way